NumbuhFour/numbuhfour.github.io/_posts/2015-5-4-HFOSS Quiz2.md

 ### In the first 3 Chapters of the SFLC's FOSS Legal Primer, there was much background information on the types of licenses a FOSS Developer may choose, and why.

- - #When does a work become "copyrighted" by an Author?#
+ - When does a work become "copyrighted" by an Author?

  As soon as the idea comes out of the mind and onto a tangible medium. (physical and digital included)

- - #Without copyright, there could be no copyleft.
-What are the copyrights that an author has when they create a work, according to the US Copyright office?#
+ - Without copyright, there could be no copyleft.
+What are the copyrights that an author has when they create a work, according to the US Copyright office?

- Right to sell, reproduce, edit, distribute, and pass permission of any of these things to others .
+ Right to sell, reproduce, edit, distribute, and pass permission of any of these things to others.

- - #Free/Open Source Licenses fall onto a spectrum of Software Freedom.
-What descriptive words are at either end?# restrictive & distributive vs permissive & non-copyleft
+ - Free/Open Source Licenses fall onto a spectrum of Software Freedom.
+What descriptive words are at either end? restrictive & distributive vs permissive & non-copyleft

- - #When someone reliquishes their copyrights, this is referred to as what?# Waiver
+ - When someone reliquishes their copyrights, this is referred to as what?
+ Waiver

- - #Below is a list of licenses.
-Please identify where on the spectrum each falls, and whether or not it is an OSI approved license.#
+ - Below is a list of licenses.
+Please identify where on the spectrum each falls, and whether or not it is an OSI approved license.

    - GPLv2 : copyleft, distributive, OSI
    - BSD : non-copyleft, permissive, non-OSI